The Mary I. Fitzgerald Scholarship Program

 Sponsored by the Iowa Grocers Education Foundation through the Iowa Grocery Industry Association

-The Iowa Grocers Education Foundation (IGEF) will award $1,800 scholarships to students who are children of full-time employees or $1,000 scholarships to students who are full-time or part-time employees of firms that are members of the Iowa Grocery Industry Association (IGIA).
+The Iowa Grocers Education Foundation (IGEF) will award $2,000 scholarships to high school seniors and undergraduate students who are children of full-time employees or $1,500 scholarships to students who are full-time or part-time employees of firms that are members of the Iowa Grocery Industry Association (IGIA).

-Iowa Grocers Education Foundation Piggy Scholarships allow IGIA members to create their own scholarship by “piggybacking” on the existing Iowa Grocers Education Foundation Scholarship program.
+Iowa Grocers Education Foundation Piggy Scholarships allow IGIA members to create their own scholarships by “piggybacking” on the existing Iowa Grocers Education Foundation Scholarship program.

 Setting up a local scholarship program is one of the most rewarding and visible acts of public service any business can undertake.
 However, many find the administrative and legal requirements of developing and offering such a program daunting and costly.